 In Oscar, users can pay by check or money order, via phone, on the Oscar website, or in the mobile app.
 Of course, the most convenient method for users to pay for insurance is via mobile app.
 But if you decided a create app like Oscar and enable users to pay via it, you should implement a payment gateway.

 Insured individuals who don’t pay monthly premiums on time risk losing their coverage.
 To avoid such situations with your app users, integrate a payment gateway so that users can easily pay their premiums.
-For new users, paying by app is a convenient way to pay for life insurance for the first time.
+For new users, paying by app is a convenient way to pay for life insurance services for the first time.
 Implementing a payment gateway also allows users to quickly pay bills after a doctor’s appointment.

 Oscar has an auto-pay feature.
 Every month the app automatically charges for the premium so users don’t have to worry about missing a payment.